 Best for: People with Canadian convictions only.
 Does not help with foreign conviction inadmissibility.

-The IRPA tier for any given offence depends on mapping your specific foreign charge to the closest Canadian Criminal Code equivalent — then checking that equivalent's maximum penalty.
+The IRPA tier for any given offence depends on mapping your foreign charge to the closest Canadian Criminal Code equivalent, then checking that equivalent's maximum penalty.
 General patterns:

 Your specific classification requires an equivalency analysis.
-The Criminal Equivalency Engine maps your exact charge to Canadian law — or get the complete analysis with your IRPA tier, fees, and rehabilitation timeline in the Admissibility Report ($49.99).
+Your specific classification requires an equivalency analysis.
+The Criminal Equivalency Engine maps your exact charge to Canadian law, or get the complete analysis with your IRPA tier, fees, and rehabilitation timeline in the Admissibility Breakdown ($49.99).

-Want an IRPA s.36 analysis for your specific situation?
+Want an IRPA s.36 analysis for your circumstances?

-Our AI-powered reports map your specific foreign conviction to the correct IRPA section and provide a detailed admissibility assessment and pathway recommendation.
+Our detailed breakdowns map your foreign conviction to the correct IRPA section and provide a detailed admissibility assessment and pathway recommendation.

 What is IRPA section 36?+